If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 Examples:

-- “You’re tweaking if you think I’m paying that much.”
+- “You’re tweaking if you think she hates you.”

 Work or Professional Settings